svekeman/www-greenitglobe/www.greenitglobe.com/content/home/whatis_box.md

 block1_title_strong = "Gener8-PB"
 block1_title = "IT as Energy"
 block1_text = "Your Petabyte storage building blocks to scale extreme large digital archives.
-Our storage generators have the lowest electricity footpring in the market." block1_link = "gener8"
+Our storage generators have the lowest carbon footprint in the world." block1_link = "gener8"

 block2_title_strong = "Gener8-HC"